Riminder/hrflow-connectors/CONTRIBUTING.md

 **Welcome to `hrflow-connectors` contributor's guide.**

-We thank you for your interest in contributing to our open source hrflow-connectors.
+We thank you for your interest in contributing to our open source project `hrflow-connectors`.
 Contribution guidelines are listed below.
 If you don't know where or how to start contributing, we recommend reading the project documentation and test for yourself the already existing connectors to get a grasp of the logic behind them and how they work.
 We also recommend reading and familiarizing with the hrflow developers documentation `https://developers.hrflow.ai/reference/authentication`.
 We welcome any contributions from the community big or small.

 ## Code of conduct
 Please notice, all users and contributors are expected to be **open,